ceciliestadekristensen/Portfolio/README.md

 ## About

-I am currently completing my master’s degree in Digitalisation and Application Development and expect to graduate in June 2026.
-My background combines frontend development, interaction design and technical problem-solving across web, mobile and intelligent systems.
+I have completed my master’s degree (Cand.IT) in Digitalisation and Application Development.
+My background combines frontend development, interaction design and technical problem-solving across web, mobile and AI-supported systems.

-I am interested in full-time opportunities within:
-- Frontend development
-- Digital product development
-- IT consulting

 ## Portfolio Sections